 - Why should we hire you over any other candidate?

-You don’t necessarily need to write out your answers to these questions, but you should at least consider your answers, so you’re not caught completely off guard.
-If there are key details you want to be sure you mention, jot them down in a notebook to create a “cheat sheet” for yourself to study before the interview.
+You don’t necessarily need to write out your answers to these questions.
+But you should at least consider your answers, so you’re not caught completely off guard.
+If there are key details you want to be sure you mention, jot them down in a notebook.
+Create a “cheat sheet” for yourself to study before the interview.
 You should also include names and quick facts about your interviewers and the company.

 The morning of your interview, refresh your memory using your cheat sheet.
 Go over your notes during your commute if you use public transportation or arrive early enough to reread your cheat sheet a couple of times.